junjang17/ellevation_project/project_files/readme.md

 ### Assumptions
 	-Each employee has a unique ID in the company to identify the employee by

-## Things to Improve
+## Things to Consider
 	- More rigorous testing: Although basic functionality has been tested for, not all aspects of the webapp have unit tests.
-	- Sanitizing SQL inputs
+	- Sanitizing SQL inputs: For the sake of this exercise, the SQL inputs are not sanitized, but were this an actual webapp, every input should be sanitized and checked to contain only alphanumeric characters.